yampug/mochi/README.md

 So all in all Mochi brings type-safe Ruby to the modern web.
 The project is still very early on its journey, so proceed at your own risk for now.

+> **⚠️ Under Heavy Construction**
+> Mochi is currently under heavy development and is not yet ready for production use.
+APIs may change without notice, and features may be incomplete or unstable.
+Use at your own risk.

 ## Getting Started

 If you want to get your hands dirty and try out Mochi for yourself, I prepared over at [yampug/mochi-starter-template](https://github.com/yampug/mochi-starter-template) a preconfigured starter template, which should make the first steps as easy as possible.